 Please note, only finalists will need to have letters of recommendation submitted on their behalf, but it is good to notify potential references of the pertinent deadlines.

 What is the acceptance process and when will offers be made?

-Applications received before midnight Mountain Time, February 1, will be screened for minimum requirements and finalists will be notified by the RESESS staff by the end of February.
-Letters of recommendation (finalists only) must be submitted by the specificed due date in mid February.
+Applications received before midnight Eastern Time, February 15, will be screened for minimum requirements and finalists will be notified by the RESESS staff by the end of February.
+Letters of recommendation (finalists only) must be submitted by the specified due date by the end of February.
 Finalists will then be evaluated by a selection panel.
 Offers will be made by mid to late March.

 Are students who have participated in RESESS before glad that they did?
 Here are some quotes.

 “RESESS really wants you to succeed.
 I was worried about failing this summer, but they help you at every step; there’s so much support.“

 “Prior to RESESS, I hadn’t really considered graduate school, except in case I didn’t get a job.
 Now I see the importance of grad school, and I have the skills and confidence to apply.“